thenoviceoof/booger/README.md

 USAGE
 --------------------------------------------------------------------------------
-To use booger, you can use either invoke it as a plugin, or call the wrapping script.
+To use `booger`, you can use either invoke it as a plugin, or call the wrapping script.

     nosetests --booger YOUR_TESTS